SkyZone-LLC/react-docs/workshops/pupster.md

 # Feedback

 Do you have feedback that you want to share ?
-Slack us directly or in general channels.
+Slack us directly.